Single-sex services ‘can exclude trans people if proportionate and justified’

 Organisations such as refuges and gyms can legally exclude transgender people from single-sex services in certain scenarios, such as to prevent trauma and enable privacy, the equalities watchdog has said.

-Doing so could be unlawful if the organisation cannot show such action is a proportionate means of achieving a legitimate aim, it added.
+Doing so could be unlawful if the organisation cannot show such action is a proportionate means of achieving a legitimate aim, the watchdog added.

 This could be to enable privacy or decency, to prevent trauma or to ensure health and safety.